tldr-pages/tldr/pages/common/cheatshh.md

 > Press Enter to a command to copy it to your clipboard and exit.
 > More information: <https://github.com/AnirudhG07/cheatshh>.

-- To add a new command independently or in a group:
+- Add a new command independently or in a group:

 `cheatshh -a`

-- To edit an existing command description & possibly to add it in a group:
+- Edit an existing command description & possibly to add it in a group:

 `cheatshh -ec`

-- To delete a command:
+- Delete a command:

 `cheatshh -dc`

-- To create a new group:
+- Create a new group:

 `cheatshh -g`

-- To edit a group's name or description:
+- Edit a group's name or description:

 `cheatshh -eg`

-- To delete a group:
+- Delete a group:

 `cheatshh -dg`

-- To see the man pages as well:
+- See the man pages as well:

 `cheatshh -m`